 Once the head has fully developed (when compact buds have formed, but before they have flowered), harvest the central head with at least 6 inches of stem attached to it.

-You’ll want to use a tool with a sharp blade to do this.
+You’ll want to use a tool with a sharp knife to do this.
 By removing the central head, it will encourage smaller heads to grow, which can then be harvested later on.

-Broccoli can be enjoyed either raw or cooked!
+Fresh Broccoli can be enjoyed either raw or cooked

-For fresh consumption, store your broccoli for 3-5 days unwashed, in a loose bag, in your fridge’s crisper.
+For future use, store your mature broccoli for 3-5 days unwashed, in a loose bag, in your fridge’s crisper.
 It’s important that your broccoli is dry when refrigerated because if it’s wet, it becomes soft and prone to mold.

 Keep in mind that broccoli is sensitive to ethylene, a ripening hormone/gas that’s produced by some fruits like apples and bananas – so just make sure to store your broccoli away from these fruits!